MargaritaRad/labor-economics/README.md

 ## References <a name="references"></a>

 * Ben-Porath, Y. (1967).
-[The production of human capital and the life cycle of earnings.](http://www.uib.cat/depart/deaweb/personal/profesores/personalpages/hdeeasp9/workingpapers/bibliosecpub/benporath1967.pdf) *Journal of Political Economy, 75*(4, Part 1), 352–365.
+The production of human capital and the life cycle of earnings. *Journal of Political Economy, 75*(4, Part 1), 352–365.

-* Cahuc, P., & Zylberberg, A. (2004). *[Labor Economics.](http://mitpress.mit.edu/books/labor-economics)* Cambridge, MA: MIT Press.
+* Cahuc, P., & Zylberberg, A. (2004). *Labor Economics.* Cambridge, MA: MIT Press.

+* Schultz, T. (1961).
+Investment in human capital. *American Economic Review, 51*(1), 1–17.

 * Spence, M. (1973).
-[Job market signaling.](http://www.jstor.org/stable/pdf/1882010.pdf?refreqid=excelsior:53c3055c92edc9426d2082d61d39025e) *Quarterly Journal of Economics, 87*(3), 355–374.
+Job market signaling. *Quarterly Journal of Economics, 87*(3), 355–374.

 * Weiss, Y. (1986).
-[The determination of life cycle earnings: A survey.](https://www.sciencedirect.com/science/article/pii/S1573446386010143) In O. Ashenfelter & R. Layard (Eds.), *Handbook of labor economics* (Vol. 1, pp. 603–640).
+The determination of life cycle earnings: A survey.
+In O. Ashenfelter & R. Layard (Eds.), *Handbook of labor economics* (Vol. 1, pp. 603–640).
 Amsterdam, Netherlands: North-Holland Publishing Company.

 ## Iterations <a name="iterations"></a>